nathan-gardner/SECON2023Robot/Documentation/Signoffs/Team2-signoff-ConsumptionSubsystem.md

 Standard: OSHA Standard 1910.212(a)(1) states that guards are needed around moving parts.
 The robot’s consumption mechanism will be surrounded by walls on three of the four sides to account for this guard.

-Ethics: The consumption mechanism will be designed such that no one that comes into contact with the rotating spokes of the robot will be harmed.
-We will do this by making the spokes out of a soft, flexible material that will not cause physical damage to any object or person in its path.
+Ethics: The design for the consumption subsystem will be the team's own work and not infringe on anyone else's design to the best of our knowledge.

 Socioeconomic: The consumption subsystem has been designed to be fairly cost-effective by using some 3d printed parts and some more inexpensive materials, especially when it comes to prototyping.